MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### <a name="bkmk_thread-priority"></a> Specify thread priority for feature updates

 <!--3734525-->
-You can adjust the priority with which Windows 10 version 1709 or later clients install a feature update through [Windows 10 servicing](../../../osd/deploy-use/manage-windows-as-a-service.md).
-This setting has no impact on Windows 10 in-place upgrade task sequences.
+You can adjust the priority with which supported versions of Windows 10 or later clients install a feature update through [Windows servicing](../../../osd/deploy-use/manage-windows-as-a-service.md).
+This setting has no impact on Windows in-place upgrade task sequences.

 This client setting provides the following options: